SchrodingersGat/KiBoM/README.md

 * C2 -> "+production"
 * R1 -> ""

-If the script is run with the flag *--revision production* then C2 and R1 will be loaded.
+If the script is run with the flag *--variant production* then C2 and R1 will be loaded.

-If the script is run without the *--revision production* flag, then C1 and R1 will be loaded
+If the script is run without the *--variant production* flag, then C1 and R1 will be loaded

 ### Regular Expression Matching